ryleeez/bd-designing-with-java-project/tasks/project-mastery-tasks/MasteryTask03.md

 relationships between them.
 Create a new file in the `src/resources` directory called `mastery_task_03_CD.puml` and add the plant uml source code to the file.

-Run the `tct-task3-design` workflow and ensure it passes, create a commit, and submit a CR to you near-peer reviewer.
-Make sure the title of both the commit and CR start with `[MT03][Design]`.
-Please include a link to your diagrams in the plantuml tool in the details section of your CR.
-This will allow your reviewer to view your rendered diagrams alongside the uml.
+You can run the MT3DesignIntrospection test to ensure you've met the requirements for this design.
+Either directly or by running  `./gradlew -q clean :test --tests 'tct.MT3DesignIntrospection'`

 &nbsp;

 ### Milestone 2: Implementation
-**Reviewer: Project Buddy**

 Implement your new design.
 You likely will hit a point where you're not sure what to do about `getMass()` or `canFitItem()` in your `Packaging` class.
 One way to handle a method that needs to exist, but doesn't have any logical implementation is to just return some default value.
 However, this allows your methods to be used without the caller knowing they really shouldn't be calling these methods.
 Another way is to implement it by throwing an exception that says "This method is not supported!".
 We can do that by throwing a `UnsupprtedOperationException`.
-Now, if a anyone calls these methods, they'll get a strong signal that they shouldn't be!
+Now, if anyone calls these methods, they'll get a strong signal that they shouldn't be!

 **Optional Side Quest: Kandinsky Class**